Making great literacy lessons easy. Why join Plazoom?

 What is World Book Day?

-When is World Book Day?
+When is World Book Day 2026?

-World Book Day ideas for schools – make it an event
+World Book Day ideas for schools

-For many schools, the first thing on the to-do list is to get parents thinking about preparing a World Book Day costume for their child.
 While you might have mixed feelings about this – especially when the outfits only have the most tenuous links to published works – it is undoubtedly a good way to secure engagement.

-With any luck, you will get some truly impressive costumes too.
+With any luck, you will get some truly impressive costumes, too.
 Just make sure you find a way to celebrate these and let the other pupils know which books they are paying homage to.
 You never know, someone might be inspired to go out and read them!

 Get each kid reading

 However you organise your day, never lose sight of the whole purpose of it – to get children reading.
-Therefore, you should try to pack your schedule with activities that focus on reading rather than dressing-up.
+Therefore, you should try to pack your schedule with activities that focus on reading rather than dressing up.

-Run a book week, share your favourite children’s book or favourite story and have children discuss their favourite character in literature, whether it’s The Gruffalo, Fantastic Mr Fox, Pippi Longstocking, Mr Stink, The Worst Witch or the Very Hungry Caterpillar.
+Run a book week, share your favourite children’s book or favourite story and have children discuss their favourite character in literature, whether it’s The Gruffalo, Fantastic Mr Fox, Pippi Longstocking, The Worst Witch or the Very Hungry Caterpillar.

 In case your mind has gone blank, fear not – we have a wide range of World Book Day resources to inspire you and make your life easier.